promptlyagentai/chrome-extension/README.md

 ### Method 2: Chrome Web Store (Future)

-_The extension will be available on the Chrome Web Store once published._
+_The extension will be available on the Chrome Web Store in the future._

 ## Configuration